DKarandikar/XrayIoTAnalysis/CategoryBasedAnalysis/readme.md

 `separateClasses.py` can be used to extract only certain classes from `normalised.csv` to train on a subset of that data

 `pcaDataExtraction.py` extracts from FlowFeatures the 12 most significant principal components and constructs a new csv with data from those

+`graphAccuracies.py` is a quick script to graph test and train accuracies on the same axis